Nonet (Farrenc): Structure

 The violin establishes the theme of the second movement, followed by four variations in different instrument combinations.
-The coda brings the ensemble together, followed by a brief bass interlude before a clourful close.
+The coda brings the ensemble together, followed by a brief bass interlude before a colourful close.

 The third movement is characterized by dotted eighth notes and syncopation.
 The strings use pizzicatos and the music moves in chromatic passages.

 The fourth movement opens with block chords from the strings to which the winds and upper strings respond.
 A cadenza by the oboe and a call by the horn close the opening Adagio.
 The theme of the Allegro, introduced by the vioin, is quickly passed around the other instruments.
 Unusual pairings of instruments create unexpected effects.
-Fast scale runs lead to ensemble block chords, before returning to the home key of E-flat major.
+Fast scale runs lead to ensemble block chords, before returning to the home key of E♭ major.